weaveworks/policy-agent/docs/README.md

 - `logLevel`: app log level (default: "info")
 - `probesListen`: address for the probes server to run on (default: ":9000")
 - `metricsAddress`: address the metric endpoint binds to (default: ":8080")
-- `audit`: defines defines cluster periodical audit configuration including configuration including the supported sinks (disabled by default)
+- `audit`: defines cluster periodical audit configuration including the supported sinks (disabled by default)
 - `admission`: defines admission control configuration including the supported sinks and webhooks (disabled by default)
 - `tfAdmission`: defines terraform admission control configuration including the supported sinks (disabled by default)